-The Authority maintains a line of credit of \$1 million from Alpine Bank with annual renewals in December of each year.
-In December 2021, the Authority renewed the \$1 million line of credit.
-No draws were made on the line of credit; therefore, no obligation exists at December 31, 2021.
+The Authority held a line of credit of \$1 million from Alpine Bank which matured in December 2022.
+No draws were made on the line of credit during 2022.

 F. Employee Benefits

 The Authority carried a traditional medical insurance through Anthem.
 Vision Service is carried through Vision Service Plan, Inc. The Authority also provides dental, short-term and long-term disability to its full-time employees.